Speaker

 You'll have some key takeaways around:

-* Governing with Clarity
+* Governing with clarity while staying agile

 Generative AI is transformative but requires proactive, layered defences to avoid becoming a liability.
 With the right strategy, it can be a safe and game-changing tool for your organisation.